 Our Technology practice integrates lawyers in all our offices with extensive experience in a wide variety of technology matters working in the areas of corporate, commercial, tax, corporate finance, securities, intellectual property, competition law and litigation.
-We have broad experience in all aspects of financing and M&A transactions, from structuring through the due diligence process to completion of the transaction, in North America and around the world, as well as matters such as outsourcing, strategic alliances, licensing, joint ventures, privacy, e-commerce, intellectual property litigation and tax.
+We have broad experience in all aspects of technology financing and M&A transactions, from structuring through the due diligence process to completion of the transaction, in North America and around the world, as well as matters such as outsourcing, strategic alliances, licensing, joint ventures, privacy, e-commerce, online gaming, payment processing, intellectual property litigation and tax.

 Our experience working with technology companies in a wide variety of transactions and commercial and intellectual property matters enables us to quickly identify a client’s needs and provide effective and creative solutions.
 Members of our Technology practice work closely with clients at all stages of their development, from entrepreneurial start-ups through to multinational public companies, to help them face the challenges of doing business in the rapidly changing technology industry.
 We recognize that technology companies and transactions raise issues unique to their industry, as well as requiring more traditional business law advice, and the lawyers in our Technology practice have the know-how to help clients navigate in both these areas.